Beyond Rate Coding: Surrogate Gradients Enable Spike Timing Learning in Spiking Neural Networks: Validation of Spike Timing Learning on Speech Datasets

+To fully eliminate spike count information while preserving spike timing, we subsample each spike train to retain exactly $c_i^{\prime \min}$ spikes per neuron $i$ in every sample, where $c_i^{\prime \min}$ is the minimum spike count across the filtered samples defined in the previous stage.
+Specifically, we randomly select $c_i^{\prime \min}$ spike times from each neuron’s spike train in each sample, ensuring fixed per-neuron spike counts across the dataset.
 This process removes all rate-based information while retaining precise spike timing within each retained spike.
 However, it may distort global temporal patterns such as inter-spike intervals (ISIs) or synchrony between neurons, depending on which spikes are retained.
 The resulting \textbf{Norm} dataset preserves the shape of the Part variant and serves as a strict test of spike timing-based learning.